ASHIQAEDY/ASHIQAEDY/README.md

 - 👋 Hi, I’m @ASHIQAEDY
 - 👀 I’m interested in coding and stuff
-- 🌱 I’m currently learning BAchelor in software engineering
+- 🌱 I’m currently learning Bachelor in software engineering

 - 📫 You can reach me by hitting me up!
 - 😄 Pronouns: ciqa